ethstorage/es-node/README.md

 ## Minimum Hardware Requirements

-The minimum requirements of hardware for an es-node are as follows:
+The minimum hardware requirements for an es-node are as follows:

- - CPU: at least 4 core 8 threads
+ - CPU: A minimum of 4 cores and 8 threads
- - 4GB RAM
+ - 4GB of RAM
  - Disk:
-    - suggest to be NVMe disk to provide full sampling speed
+    - We recommend using an NVMe disk to support the full speed of sampling
-    - at least 2.2TB **free** storage space for the runtime and sync of one data shard
+    - At least 2.2TB of available storage space for the runtime and sync of one data shard
- - 8 MBit/sec download Internet service
+ - Internet service: At least 8 MBit/sec download speed

 ## Getting started